 But I soon realized there were more exciting things to write about than hybridized avocados and raw vegans with bad teeth.
-This site was thus reborn into what it is now—a site that examines the science behind common nutritional beliefs, the ongoing scuffles between omnivores and vegans, and the emerging evidence for individual variation in human nutritional needs, along with cute animal pictures to make my long-winded blog tomes less insufferable.
+This site was thus reborn into what it is now: an arena to examine the science behind common nutritional beliefs, the ongoing scuffles between omnivores and vegans, and the emerging evidence for individual variation in human nutritional needs… along with cute animal pictures to make my long-winded blog tomes less insufferable (YOU’RE WELCOME).

-This site isn’t specifically low-carb or high-carb, vegan or carnivore, raw food or cooked food, or anything else that could be neatly labeled.
+This site isn’t low-carb or high-carb, vegan or carnivore, raw food or cooked food, or anything else that could be neatly labeled.
 I avoid “isms” as a rule.
 My own experience as a (recovered) raw vegan taught me that dogma allegiance is more harmful than anything we could put in our mouths, so the emphasis here is on finding the truth rather than building an ideology.
 My goal is to make nutritional science accessible and non-boring to those who really care about their health.

 Most importantly, this is a place to question everything—including the very words I pen.
 Respectful critics are not only allowed here, but enthusiastically welcomed!
 I’m a lifelong student, not a guru, and I learn as much from y’all as you do from me.

 Nutshell version for rapid stereotyping purposes:

 - Enneagram 5w4, sx/so

 - Human Design 1/3 manifestor